The Bankrate promise

 The Capital One Venture Rewards Credit Card was my very first foray into the travel credit card landscape, and I’m still glad for it years later.
 When I first signed up, I knew very little about credit cards—suffice to say, the $95 annual fee seemed daunting at the time.

 But it’s been easy to get more than the annual fee’s worth of value out of the Venture card each year I’ve owned it, and I love having a flexible miles card that also earns a flat rate of rewards on every purchase.
-Not to mention the card is currently offering a once-in-a-lifetime sign-up bonus of 100,000 miles if you spend $20,000 on purchases in the first year (or still earn 50,000 miles if you spend $3,000 in the first three months).
-That many miles (worth around $1,000 in travel) is typically only offered by the priciest luxury cards on the market.
+Not to mention the card is currently offering a sign-up bonus of 75,000 miles when you spend $4,000 on purchases in the first year.
+That many miles (worth around $750 in travel) is typically only offered by the priciest luxury cards on the market.

 Capital One Venture Rewards Credit Card: Overview